PeoplePlusAI/Open-Cloud-Compute-OCC/README.md

 Our hypothesis is three fold:

-1. There is a need for a network where compute providers will be discoverable by customers.
-2. There is a need for a unified interface where compute providers and users can interact with each other, that allows for pricing mechanisms, and allows provision and selling of computing infrastructure.
+1. There is a need for a network, where consumers can discover heterogeneous compute providers, allowing provisioning and usage via standards-based interfaces, thereby democratising access to cloud computing infrastructure.
-3. There is a need for a financial incentive structure built around encouraging new people to (1) come invest in this compute and (2) to use the compute.
+2. There is a need for a financial incentive structure built around encouraging new people to (1) come invest in this compute and (2) to use the compute.

 ## We would love your feedback and suggestions, use [Discussions](https://github.com/PeoplePlusAI/Open-Cloud-Compute-OCC/discussions)